meggrooms/surfs_up/README.md

 ## Summary
 #### It's time to invest!
  <BR>
 With such a slight difference in weather in summer & winter, the data illustrates to the investor that Surf & Shake will be able to stay open all year without weather worries.
-Based on the data we have I would advise the investor that Surf & Shake could be a portfolio-boosting investment.
+Based on the data we have I would advise the investor that Surf & Shake could be a portfolio-boosting investment, however I would caution him to seek out more data before he makes his final decision.

 ### Further Analysis Needed